What's the best cookware for induction cooktops?

 Here are several of the induction cookware brands we looked at that didn't make it into our top picks.
 Some we liked, some we didn't: an asterisk indicates a brand we like.

 All-Clad D5: As high quality as D3 but more expensive without really adding a lot to the party.
 It has an internal layer of stainless which All-Clad says makes it their premium induction cookware.
 We disagree, and think both D3 and Copper Core are better induction cookware.
-It comes in brushed or polished stainless, though, so if you like the brushed look and are willing to spend more to get it, then D5 is a good option.
+It comes in brushed or polished stainless, though, so if you like the brushed look and are willing to spend more to get it, then D5 is the way to go.
 See our detailed comparison of D3 and D5 for more information.

 *All-Clad Copper Core: One of the few copper options that is also induction compatible.
 Also very high quality cookware but more expensive than D3.
 If you love it and don't mind spending more, Copper Core is a great choice for induction cookware.
 See our Copper Core Review for more information (and we recommend you read the full review before you buy).

-Calphalon: Mid-range cost and performance, but glass lids make this set less desirable than Cuisinart MC Pro.
+Calphalon: Mid-range cost and performance, and glass lids make this set less desirable than Cuisinart MC Pro.

 *Cuisinart French Classic: The build quality and performance is pretty much identical to Cuisinart Multiclad Pro, but this line is more expensive.
 It's also prettier, and it's made in France, so if you love it and don't mind the higher cost, the French Classic is a great induction cookware option.
 You can read more about it in our Cuisinart Clad Cookware Review.